Currying is a technique that transforms a function with multiple parameters into a sequence of functions, each with a single parameter.

-In other words, instead of passing all arguments to the function at once, currying allows you to “decompose” the function into simpler steps.
+In other words, instead of passing all arguments to the function at once, currying allows you to “break down” the function into simpler steps.

 Currying is a concept that comes from the mathematical field and has found an important place in functional programming.
 In JavaScript, it has become a very popular pattern.

-This may seem complex at first.
-However, at times, this approach allows for improved modularity and code reuse.
+This might seem complex at first.
+But, in some cases, this approach can improve modularity and code reusability.

 Currying in JavaScript